Your coronavirus questions, answered: What seniors and caregivers need to know

 The CDC recommends washing hands often with soap for at least 20 seconds, especially before eating and after using the restroom.
 If soap and water isn’t available, use a hand sanitizer that’s at least 60% alcohol.

-2. Be aware of your surroundings and consider social distancing
+2. Be aware of your surroundings and practice physical distancing

-If you or your senior loved one happens to be in the same space as someone with an infection, it’s important to monitor proximity to them.
-The CDC is also advising affected communities to consider social distancing, which is defined as “remaining out of congregate settings, avoiding local public transportation (e.g., bus, subway, taxi, ride share), and maintaining distance (approximately 6 feet) from others.”
+Since anyone you’re sharing space with could be potentially be carrying the virus, it’s important to monitor proximity to others.
+The CDC is also advising affected communities to consider social distancing, which is defined as “remaining out of congregate settings, avoiding local public transportation (e.g., bus, subway, taxi, ride share) and maintaining distance (approximately six feet) from others.”

 If you’re the caregiver of a senior who has chronic conditions that could weaken their immune system, Ferrer advises avoiding visiting places that could increase their chances of coming into contact with an infected person.
 Especially in counties where cases of coronavirus have been identified, he advises that caregivers keep in touch with the senior’s doctors and discuss postponing unnecessary visits.

-Ferrer highly encourages both caregivers and older loved ones to use over-the-counter saline nasal sprays with xylitol, which can help prevent bacteria from adhering to nasal passages, as a daily defense against the coronavirus.
+Ferrer highly encourages both caregivers and older loved ones to use over-the-counter saline nasal sprays with xylitol, which can help prevent bacteria from adhering to nasal passages, as a daily defense against COVID-19.
 He recommends using multiple doses two to three times a day.